Observation of an anomalous density-dependent energy gap of the $\nu=5/2$ fractional quantum Hall state in the low density regime: Abstract

 \section{Abstract}

-We have studied the $\nu=5/2$ fractional quantum Hall state in the regime of extremely low densities, for which the Landau level mixing parameter $\kappa$ spans the so far unexplored $2.52<\kappa<2.82$ range.
-In the vicinity of $\kappa = 2.6$ an unexpectedly large change in the density dependence of the energy gap is observed which is suggestive of a transition in the $\nu=5/2$ state.
-Origins of such a transition are discussed, including the possibility of a topological phase transition.
+We have studied the $\nu=5/2$ fractional quantum Hall state in a density-tunable sample at extremely low electron densities.
+For the densities accessed in our experiment, the Landau level mixing parameter $\kappa$ spans the $2.52<\kappa<2.82$ range.
+In the vicinity of $5.8 \times 10^{10}$~cm$^{-2}$ or $\kappa = 2.6$ an anomalously large change in the density dependence of the energy gap is observed.
+Possible origins of such an anomaly are discussed, including a topological phase transition in the $\nu=5/2$ fractional quantum Hall state.

 \keywords{}